AdobeDocs/experience-manager-learn.en/help/foundation/development/understand-java-api-best-practices.md

 The general rule is to prefer the APIs/abstractions the following order:

 1. **AEM**
-1. **Sling**
+1. **[!DNL Sling]**
 1. **JCR**
 1. **OSGi**

-If an API is provided by AEM, prefer it over Sling, JCR, and OSGi.
-If AEM doesn't provide an API, then prefer Sling over JCR and OSGi.
+If an API is provided by AEM, prefer it over [!DNL Sling], JCR, and OSGi.
+If AEM doesn't provide an API, then prefer [!DNL Sling] over JCR and OSGi.

 This order is a general rule, meaning exceptions exist.
 Acceptable reasons to break from this rule are: